CIS565-Fall-2021/Project1-CUDA-Flocking/README.md

 <img src="images/blocksize.png">

-At ```blocksize=1024```, I achieve the highest framerate.
+At ```blocksize=1024```, the program achieves the highest framerate.

 ---
 In this implementation, the cell width of the uniform grid is hardcoded to be twice the neighborhood distance.
-Therefore, I can get away with at most 8 neighbor cell checks.
+Therefore, the program can get away with at most 8 neighbor cell checks.
 However, if I change the cell width to be the neighborhood distance, 27 neighboring cells will need to be checked.
 To investigate this further, two setups are used to compare the performance:

 1. Uniform grid approach with 50000
 2. Uniform grid approach with 500000